galsal1/AVL-Tree/README.md

 ## Requirements

 - **Programming Language**: Python 3.11
-- **Libraries**: No external libraries are to be used.
-The implementation should be based solely on standard Python.
+- **Libraries**: No external libraries are used.
+The implementation based solely on standard Python.

 ## Implementation Details

-The AVL Tree implementation should include the following functionalities:
+The AVL Tree implementation include the following functionalities:

 - **Search**: `search(k)` - Searches for a node with key `k`.
 - **Insert**: `insert(k, s)` - Inserts a node with key `k` and value `s`, returns the number of balancing operations performed.